All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 Padlock any gates that the dog has access to, this will prevent anyone letting the dog out by accident or intentionally.

 When fencing the whole yard is difficult, dogs may be kept in a pen or compound.
-These need to be big enough for the size of your dog, and should be built in a quiet, sheltered area.
+These need to be suitable for the size, breed and comply with Animal Welfare regulations/bylaws.
+It is recommended to be built in a quiet, sheltered area.
 Do not build the pen or compound near your neighbour’s fence or a public footpath.

 A concrete base is better than dirt as it is easier to keep clean and prevents digging out.